How exactly do you say do you speak Italian in Italian?

 Do you speak… language?

-If you want to ask any person if they speak a certain language, you can use the Parla…? formula we saw earlier on how to ask do you speak Italian in Italian and add a random nationality from this list:
+If you want to ask a person if they speak a certain language, you can use the Parla…? formula we saw earlier on how to ask do you speak Italian in Italian and add a random nationality from this list:

 - inglese (English)